mattduffield/frontendcreator/docs/release-notes/0.9.1x/readme.md

 # 0.9.1x Release Notes

+### 0.9.16

+- Created new Markdown custom element.
+It will be used for all documentation.
+A new Markdown editor will be created to allow you to manage your documentation as well as export the markdown or HTML
+- Added filter capability to IconDropdown custom element to make it easier to find icons
+- Added ListView and ListViewItem custom element to make allow for multiple views of a given set of data
+- Fixed bug with the Bootstrap filter in the designer
+- Toolbox, Bootstrap, Components now use the ListView custom element to provide different sizing in the designer
+- Enhanced the Navigation Menu on the left to collapse whenever you click outside of the Navigation Menu area

 ### 0.9.15

 - All tutorials and documents have been updated to the latest UI.
 The tutorials have videos so that you can pause and continue